vrindger/actually_open_lean/README.md

 ### Supported Operating Systems
 this uses bash scripts and docker
-  *   Linux
+  *   `Linux` - `Ubuntu` is what I use, but this is written in `bash` and generic so, in theory, it should work on `all flavors` that have a `bash` shell.
-  *   macOS bash shell?
+  *   `macOS` bash shell? - untested waters for me
-  *   Windows subsystem for Linux
+  *   `Windows subsystem for Linux (WSL)` - i was using Ubuntu here also
-  *   Windows not supported unfortunately unless you can get it to work with the Windows bash shell.
+  *   `Windows` NOT supported unfortunately - unless you can get it to work with the Windows bash shell and docker somehow.
 Yucghk

 ### `lean_algos` Your main script directory = lean_algos/MyLeanAlgorithmTemplate